Dutton | 2018

 “Dear Husband, I am homesick.
 But today I went in a canoe for the first time.
 The tweens here are looking at me funny.“

 Sager is a world-class writer.
 I do not say that lightly or without conviction, because if you know me or read my reviews, you know I’m a huge judgmental bitch.
 It’s okay, you can agree.

-So, when I say Sager is the SHIT.
+So, when I say Sager is THE SHIT.
 I mean it.
 He breezes through the art of storytelling like it is the most effortless, natural thing in the world to him.
 An automatic bodily function.

 Breathe.
 Beat heart.
 Write.

 Every sentence is deliberate, every scene robust.
 The mood and atmosphere exist without the reader ever needing to wonder about it.
 It just is.
-Every question set up is answered without giving away the solution.
+Every question that is set up is answered without giving away the solution.
 And every answer pulls the reader deeper into the puzzle.